Fred F. French Building: Late 20th and early 21st centuries

 The building was purchased by financial services company MetLife in 1985, and the French Companies subsequently moved out.
 During the 1990s, the Fred F. French Building underwent a complete restoration.
 Although the faience panels were largely undamaged, the terracotta was replaced because of rust.
 The lobby was re-gilt and the ceiling was repainted; in addition, the elevators from the lobby were totally replaced.
-The renovation earned the Building Owners and Managers Association 1994/1995 Historic Building of the Year Award.
+The renovation earned the Building Owners and Managers Association's 1994/1995 Historic Building of the Year Award.
 Pace University rented some space in the building for use as classrooms in 1997.

 A group of investors led by The Feil Organization bought the Fred F. French Building for $128 million as part of a move by MetLife to sell off its real estate portfolio.
 The partnership included Lloyd Goldman and his family, as well as Stanley Chera.
 At the time, Morton's The Steakhouse was among the tenants in the Fred F. French Building, as was the British Tourist Authority.
 In 2012, retailer Tommy Bahama opened a three-story flagship store and restaurant in the Fred F. French Building.
 By the middle of that decade, the building had tenants such as Denihan Hospitality Group, ABM Industries, and law firm Kleinberg, Kaplan, Wolff & Cohen.
+During the 2020s, the building's tenants included a Tommy Bahama store and offices for the National Women's Soccer League.